 How to Have a Downton Abbey-Inspired Holiday

-The Downton Abbey movie is coming out on September 20th…perfect time to find out how to have a Downton Abbey-inspired holiday!
+The Downton Abbey movie comes out on September 20th…perfect time to have a Downton Abbey-inspired holiday!

 Map of Highclere Castle

 If you want to visit Highclere Castle & the surrounding countryside, the best way to get around is by renting a car.
-Fly into London or Bath, & brave driving on the left side of the road (I did ~ & it was both terrifying & exhilirating!), as it will give you plenty of freedom to discover many of Downton’s most famous sights.
+Fly into London or Bath, & brave driving on the left side of the road (I did ~ it was both terrifying & exhilirating!).
+It will give you plenty of freedom to discover Downton’s most famous sights…

 Bath